 What is the RA Candidate Workshop?

 The RA Candidate Workshop is required as part of the application process.
-It provides an introduction to the RA experience and an opportunity to develop your leadership skills.
+It introduces the RA experience and an opportunity to develop your leadership skills.
 The workshop is two hours long at the same time each week.
 You will be invited to sign up after your eligibility is confirmed.
-Typically 20 students are in each workshop, taught by University Housing’s professional staff.
+Typically, 20 students are in each workshop, taught by University Housing’s professional staff.
 We estimate the total time commitment to be 20 hours between weeks two and seven.

 When will I know if I've been offered a position?

 We anticipate applicants will be notified as to the outcome of their application no later than the end of Spring Break.
 Placement to a specific building and learning community will be determined during summer.